CodeForFoco/org/Marketing/2019_Fundraising_Email.md

 As you may know as a member, Code for Fort Collins (CFFC) is a technology meetup group.
 But we're more than that: we're a volunteer team that's trying to improve Fort Collins and serve the citizens of northern Colorado.
 We do that through using our technology, design, marketing, and other skills.
 But we're also giving our time and energy.

 Code for Fort Collins is supported in this mission by Code for America.
 Code for America is a non-profit that builds technology tools for governments (you may have heard of Clear My Record or CalFresh) and organizes a brigade program.
 CFFC is a Code for America brigade.

 Code for America serves as CFFC's "fiduciary," which is a fancy way to say they manage our money.
 They handle our donations, reimburse us for expenses, and also make sure that we're using donated money on reasonable things (technology, food for meetings, etc) and not, say, a ski pass for me.

 Members of Code for Fort Collins return becuase they care about the community.
 They make friends, learn things, and generally do it for love.
-But they'd love CFFC a little more with a nice dinner during meetings.
+But they'd love CFFC a little more with dinner during meetings.
 And if they could have a little less logistical complexity figuring out how to budget for simple thing like web hosting for projects.
 That's what this fundraising drive is about.

 See you tomorrow,<br>
 David